CDLUC3/naan_model/README.md

 The ARK identifier NAAN model used by the registry and resolver services.

 > **Note**
-> :information_source: (2023-07-11) This model is currently a draft and is not deployed in production systems.
+> (2023-07-11) This model is currently a draft and is not deployed in production systems.

 This repository provides a model for ARK NAAN registry entries and includes the internal private view (with contact information) and a public view which excludes contact information from the model.